NEW AND WORTH KNOWING

 Air quality monitoring

 Air pollution is one of the growing global problems.
 According to a report by the World Health Organization, 7 billion people worldwide die prematurely as a result of indoor and outdoor air pollution.
-Pollutants in the air are also deadly to human health.
-Poor air quality has significant impacts on food and vegetation, renewable energy, weather, and water.
+The pollutants in the air are also deadly to human health.
+Poor air quality has a significant impact on food and vegetation, renewable energy, weather and water.
 Thanks to innovative and cost-effective IoT sensors, municipalities can monitor the air quality index.
 In this way, the cause of air pollution can be tracked in real time.
-Municipalities can take action to reduce air pollution.
+Municipalities can take measures to reduce air pollution.

 Insights into fleet management

 Attention to the different types of fuel and their impact on the environment and air quality has increased significantly.
 Governments around the world are also placing great emphasis on reducing CO2 emissions.
 This increases the pressure on fleet operators to optimize their fleet management and make it more environmentally friendly.
-Vehicle condition, driving behavior, idling time, fuel consumption, and location all play an important role in calculating total fleet emissions.
-With the help of wireless IoT sensors and IoT trackers installed in fleets, important insights into these metrics can be gained.
-Data from IoT devices can provide useful insights into vehicle maintenance, improve driving behavior, and optimize routes.
-Among other things, IoT trackers provide real-time positioning for more responsive and accurate route planning.
+Vehicle condition, driving behavior, idling times, fuel consumption and location all play an important role in calculating total fleet emissions.
+With the help of wireless IoT sensors and IoT trackers installed in the fleets, important insights into these metrics can be gained.
+The data from IoT devices can provide useful insights into vehicle maintenance, improve driving behavior and optimize routes.
+IoT-Among other things, trackers provide real-time positioning for more responsive and accurate route planning.
 This ultimately leads to a reduction in pollutant emissions caused by the time the vehicle spends idling in traffic.

 Detection of water leaks and water shortages

-Oxfam Germany expects dramatic shortages in water supply to occur in many parts of the world.
-This underscores the importance of solutions that focus on water management and can significantly reduce annual water wastage.
-Nearly 20% to 30% of potable water is wasted due to leaking pipes.
-Wireless connectivity and IoT sensors have significantly reduced the cost of collecting and analyzing data from various measurement points such as at valves, pumps, or entire water processes such as irrigation.
-Installing IoT sensors for leak detection in facilities or buildings enables water leak detection, water quality control and level monitoring.
-The smart system can alert facility managers immediately when a sign of a water leak is detected so that timely countermeasures can be taken.
-If installed on a larger scale, these IoT systems can reduce water waste and save the country from a growing water crisis.
+Oxfam Germany assumes that there will be dramatic shortages in the water supply in many parts of the world.
+This underlines the importance of solutions that focus on water management and can significantly reduce annual water wastage.
+Nearly 20 to 30 % of drinking water is wasted due to leaking pipes.
+Wireless connectivity and IoT sensors have significantly reduced the cost of collecting and analyzing data from various measuring points such as valves, pumps or entire water processes, e.g. irrigation.
+The installation of IoT sensors for leak detection in facilities or buildings enables the detection of water leaks, the control of water quality and the monitoring of fill levels.
+The intelligent system can alert facility managers immediately if a sign of a water leak is detected, so that countermeasures can be taken in good time.
+If these IoT systems are installed on a larger scale, they can reduce water wastage and save the country from a growing water crisis.

 Smart agriculture